lejenome/lejenome.github.io/_posts/2016-10-04-recommandation-for-it-student.md

 ---
-title: (MTCFSS) Recommendations For IT Students
+title: (FSSOTC) Recommendations For IT Students
 slug: useful-links
-tags: mtcfss, note
+tags: FSSOTC, note
 ---

 This is a list of useful websites and tools to check for Computer Science